Is Geometry Enough for Matching in Visual Localization?: Introduction

-The aforementioned issues lead to the main question we pose in this paper: \textit{can we localize an image without relying on visual descriptors?} This would significantly reduce the map storage demands and simplify the map maintenance.
-Recently, Campbell \etal~\cite{Campbell2020ECCV} showed that it is feasible to directly match 2D image keypoints with a 3D point cloud using only geometrical cues.
-However, this is limited to ideal scenarios where outliers are not present.
-This assumption does not hold in real-world scenes and is not directly applicable to challenging visual localization.
-This is not surprising, as relying only on geometrical cues is a significantly more challenging compared to matching visual descriptors.
-In contrast to a single 2D/3D point coordinate, a visual descriptor provides a rich visual context, since it is commonly extracted from the local image patch centered around a keypoint~\cite{Dusmanu2019CVPR,Detone2018CVPRW,Wang2020ECCV,Luo2020CVPR}.

 In this paper, we achieve significant progress in making keypoints-to-point cloud direct matching ready for real-world visual localization.
 To cope with noisy images, point clouds, and inevitably keypoint outliers, we present \textbf{GoMatch}, a novel neural network architecture that relies on \textbf{G}eometrical information \textbf{o}nly.
 GoMatch leverages self- and cross- attention mechanisms to establish initial correspondences between image keypoints and point clouds, and further improves the matching robustness by filtering match outliers using a classifier.
-To the best of our knowledge, GoMatch is the first approach that is applicable to visual localization in the wild and does not rely on storage-demanding visual descriptors.
-In particular, compared to its prior work on geometric matching-based localization, \newtext{ GoMatch reduces the median pose errors (averaged across scenes) by ($10.67m, 95.7^{\circ}$) and ($1.43m, 34.7^{\circ}$) on Cambridge Landmarks dataset~\cite{Kendall2015ICCV} and 7-Scenes dataset~\cite{Shotton2013CVPR} } confirming its potential in real-world visual localization.
+To the best of our knowledge, GoMatch is the first approach that is applicable to visual localization \camr{\textit{in the wild}} and does not rely on storage-demanding visual descriptors.
+In particular, compared to its prior work on geometric matching-based localization, \newtext{GoMatch leads to a reduction of ($10.67m, 95.7^{\circ}$) and ($1.43m, 34.7^{\circ}$) in average median pose errors on Cambridge Landmarks dataset~\cite{Kendall2015ICCV} and 7-Scenes dataset~\cite{Shotton2013CVPR}}, confirming its potential in real-world visual localization.